jingwang/upgradeManager/README.md

 json string in the following format
 ```
  {
+  companyId: companyId, // to identify the gateway's company
   version: version, // float, e.g., 1.0
   timestamp: timestamp // in milli-second
  }